nil4/dotnet-transform-xdt/README.md

   in your **publish** folder (e.g. `bin\Debug\win7-x64\publish`).

-With the above setup, calling `dotnet publish` from your project folder will apply the XDT transform as the last step of the publishing process.
+With the above setup, calling `dotnet publish` from your project folder will apply the XDT transform during the publishing process.
 The tool will print its output to the console, prefixed with **`[XDT]`** markers.

-You can pass an explicit configuration (e.g. `-c Debug` or `-c Release`) to `dotnet publish` to specify the configuration (and thus XDT file) to publish.
+You can pass an explicit configuration (e.g. `-c Debug` or `-c Release`) to `dotnet publish` to specify the configuration (and thus applicable XDT file) to publish.
 A similar option is available in the Visual Studio publish dialog.

 Please note that varying the applied transform by configuration as shown above is just an example.